Growing Coriander from the Supermarket (Keeping it Alive!)

-You’re standing at the supermarket and deciding to get cut herbs or potted plants.
-Many of us choose potted plants because we hope to get a few harvests from them and keep the herbs fresher for longer.
+You’re standing at the supermarket and deciding to get a bag of cut herbs or potted plants.
+Many of us choose potted plants because we hope to harvest from them a few times and keep the herbs fresher for a longer period.
 Unfortunately, once we buy those lush, green supermarket herb plants, they die within a couple of weeks.
 What went wrong?
 Is there some way to keep them alive?
-Many don’t know that each grocery store herb plant is grown differently and has a different natural lifespan.
-Understanding this will help you to keep all of those plants growing for longer – some even indefinitely.
-This piece focuses on growing coriander from the supermarket and what to do to keep the harvests coming.

-Coriander, known as cilantro in North America, is one of the most popular supermarket herb plants.
+Coriander, commonly known as cilantro in North America, is one of the most popular herbs in the supermarket.
 It’s probably the most challenging to grow, though, as many have already found out.
-After bringing it home and that first cut of leaves, it can sulk and whatever is remaining of the foliage fails to thrive.
+After bringing it home and that first cut of leaves, it can sulk, and whatever remains of the foliage fails to thrive.
 It looks terrible within a week or two, and eventually, you consign it to the compost pile.
 Despite previous attempts, there are a couple of simple things to keep your supermarket coriander alive long enough for a few good harvests.

 Tips on growing coriander from the supermarket and how to keep it alive for longer.
 Use this technique to get several generous harvests from your plant and have fresh herbs all summer long.
 Full DIY video included #herbgarden #gardeningtips #containergarden

-Supermarket herb plants don’t live for long if kept in their original pots
+Supermarket herb plants typically don’t last long if kept in their original pots.

 While you can plant supermarket coriander, a closer examination of the “plant” will reveal a dirty little secret.
-In a typical pot, there are about a dozen small plants!
+In a typical pot, there are about a dozen small plants instead of just one!
 While you initially thought it looked healthy, you then realize that all of those tiny plants are vying for space, water, and nutrients.
 They’re pot-bound, stressed out, and all will die pretty quickly unless you give them what they need.

 Tips on growing coriander from the supermarket and how to keep it alive for longer.
 Use this technique to get several generous harvests from your plant and have fresh herbs all summer long.
 Full DIY video included #herbgarden #gardeningtips #containergarden